 - LAW 5615 - Health Care Law: The Doctor-Patient Relationship

 - HMI 8485 - Problems in HMI: Applied Bioethics Practicum (Independent Study)

 - HMI 8515 - Problems in Medical Ethics and Clinical Ethics Consultation Practicum

 For course descriptions, see http://catalog.missouri.edu/courseofferings/hmi/.
 Current students may check MyZou for up-to-date schedule information.

 Apply to the Health Ethics Graduate Certificate Program

-- A personal essay that (a) outlines the applicant's professional plans and career objectives, (b) explains how educational, work, or other experiences led to the decision to pursue a graduate certificate in health ethics, and (c) includes specific issues and challenges in health care that are of strong personal interest.
+- A personal essay that (a) outlines the applicant's professional plans and career objectives, (b) explains how educational, work, or other experiences led to the decision to pursue a graduate certificate in health informatics, and (c) includes specific issues and challenges in health care that are of strong personal interest

-- Standardized test scores, such as the GRE, are not required for admission to the Health Ethics Certificate program.
+- Standardized test scores, such as the GRE, are not required for non-degree graduate applicants.